ArghyaChatterjee/Object-Mesh-Texture-Map-Editing-Tutorial/README.md

-# Texture Map Editing Tutorial
+# Object Mesh Texture Map Editing Tutorial
 A tutorial repository for Texture map editing in Krita.

 ## Edit the Texture Map in Krita